 Courts Love Arbitration–You Should Too

-In arbitration, there is limited discovery (exchanging of information), cases move quicker, and cases are not heard by a jury—all of which save the parties time and attorneys’ fees.
+In arbitration, there is limited discovery (exchanging of information), cases move quicker, and cases are not heard by a jury—all of which saves the parties time and attorneys’ fees.
 Arbitration is especially useful in defending frivolous cases, where running up attorneys’ fees and costs may be a party's main objective.

 In the case of Banks v.
 Cashcall, Inc., a party who had made payments on a high-interest loan for over a year-and-a-half, filed a lawsuit alleging that the lender had violated a long list of laws, including the state Consumer Finance Act and others relative to unfair lending practices.